Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 “Belay that.”

 Thunder cracked the sky in half.
-A transport vented its Azure engines above them and dropped through the clouds, touching down hard on the rain-slicked skydeck near the port railing.
+A transport vented its engines above them and dropped through the clouds, touching down hard on the rain-slicked skydeck near the port railing.
 Four figures dismounted, railing at their back, and three were armed.
 Lucan recognized the leader before he made his first step.

 “You crossed the line, van Ferro.”
 Toren’s voice was level, controlled, but the rage beneath it was unmistakable.
 “And you don’t even see it, do you?
 Three million lived in White Hill.
 Three million.
 That thing… this… Colossus… it won’t stop with Iveria.
 It will consume the whole world.”